exonum/exonum-doc/src/advanced/node-management.md

 node [local configuration](../architecture/configuration.md#local-parameters).

 Endpoints are divided into two types: private and public endpoints.
-Each endpoint type is hosted on the separate address, which is specified in the [`node.api` section](../architecture/configuration.md#nodeapi) of the local configuration.
+Each endpoint type is hosted at a separate address, which is specified in the [`node.api` section](../architecture/configuration.md#nodeapi) of the local configuration.